wanglin2/mind-map/web/src/pages/Doc/en/doExport/index.md

 Exports as `svg`.

+### pdf(name, transparent = false)

-### pdf(name, useMultiPageExport, maxImageWidth)
+> v0.8.1：pdf(name, useMultiPageExport, maxImageWidth)

 > v0.2.1+

 - `name`：File name

-- `useMultiPageExport`: v0.6.15+, Boolean, false, Whether to export multiple pages, default to single page
+- `useMultiPageExport`: v0.6.15+, (v0.9.2+obsolete), Boolean, false, Whether to export multiple pages, default to single page

-- `maxImageWidth`：v0.8.1+，null | Number，The default is twice the width of A4 paper, which is a parameter for compressing images.
+- `maxImageWidth`：v0.8.1+, (v0.9.2+obsolete)，null | Number，The default is twice the width of A4 paper, which is a parameter for compressing images.
 In some cases, the length and width of the image may be very large, resulting in a very large PDF volume.
 Therefore, if you want to reduce the volume, you can use this parameter to control the maximum width of the image

+- `transparent`：v0.9.2+，Boolean，default is false，Specify whether the background of the exported image is transparent

 Export as `pdf`.
 Unlike other export methods, this method does not return data and directly triggers the download.